HIST 500 Early Africa. (3 Hours) A study of pre-colonial African History. The course emphasizes African civilizations before the coming of Europeans.

 HIST 556 Contemporary Middle East.
 (3 Hours) Surveys of the modern near east beginning with the dissolution of the Ottoman Empire, the rise of Zionism and Arab Nationalism, the pre-World War II Palestine conflict, the establishment of the State of Israel in 1948 and the subsequent Arab-Palestinian wars of the past half century.

 HIST 590 Thesis Writing.
-(3 Hours) The research and writing of a thesis under the direction of a major professor and advisor.
-Prerequisites: Twenty-four hours of graduate credit.
+(3 Hours) The research and writing of a thesis under the direction of a faculty advisor.

-HIST 591 History Internship.
-(3 Hours) Provide History Majors the opportunity to intern with a public or private agency or organization which may result in job placement possibilities.
+HIST 592 History Internship.
+(3 Hours) Provide History majors the opportunity to intern with a public or private agency or organization which may result in job placement possibilities.